-EYW II: Engineering Applications of Computer Science
+EYW: Engineering Applications of Computer Science

 Students explore mechanical, electrical, and biomedical engineering through a series of design challenges that illustrate how engineering can improve people’s lives and health, conserve resources, and enable creativity in the arts.